KevDoy/CINEMAH/README.md

 [@CINEMAHnet on Twitter](https://www.twitter.com/CINEMAHnet)

 ## License
 Bootstrap, Lity, JSON2HTML, and [youtube-background](https://github.com/stamat/youtube-background) all have their own licenses that are not listed here.
-Apart from these libraries and tools, CINEMAH is licensed as follows:

-Attribution 2.0 Generic
-You are free to:

-Share — copy and redistribute the material in any medium or format Adapt — remix, transform, and build upon the material for any purpose, even commercially.
-The licensor cannot revoke these freedoms as long as you follow the license terms.
-Under the following terms:

-Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+Cinemah is licensed under the MIT License.